anna071387/LOGO-GO/README.md

 ## Usage

-This quick logo generator helps to create a simple shape logo with identified text by a user It generates a prompt response questions for a survey of needs.
+This quick logo generator helps to create a simple shape logo with identified text by a user.
+It generates a prompt response questions for a survey of needs.

 ## Features